Frequently Asked Questions - About Moving to G-Invoicing

 Yes.
 You will still be able to ask for and download data about earlier transactions in IPAC with the IPAC Transaction Download Report.

-No. When you and your trading partners are on G-Invoicing, settlement requests will be triggered by reports of performance by your trading partners.
+No. When you and your trading partners are in G-Invoicing, settlement requests will be triggered by your trading partners’ performance transactions.

 Like today, all settlement requests will appear in your agency's CARS Account Statement on the next business day.

 At the end of each business day, payments will be validated through SAM and will then post in CARS the next day.

 In the CARS Account Statement details, you will be able to find the Document Reference Number from each IPAC to ensure that the money has been recorded properly.
 In the IPAC website, you will still have access to the same IPAC reports that you currently use for cash reconciliations.

 IPAC settlement will happen on the combination of Transaction Date and FOB Point.
 Depending on the FOB Point in the order, the Transaction Date will match the Accomplished Date in the IPAC.